-(Dan Tri) - A psychologist reveals 3 skills for both parents and children to use their phones effectively, without becoming addicted to their phones and wasting time.
+(Dan Tri) - A psychologist reveals 3 skills for both parents and children to use the phone effectively, without becoming addicted to the phone and wasting time.

-American psychologist Jenny Woo says that phones are one of the reasons why many relationships suddenly become bland.
-Maybe while sitting with relatives or friends, you are constantly scrolling through your phone, instead of focusing on the conversation.
+American psychologist Jenny Woo says that cell phones are one of the reasons why many relationships suddenly become bland.
+Maybe while sitting with relatives and friends, you are constantly scrolling through your phone, instead of focusing on the conversation.

 Small things like this can easily affect relationships, because the other person feels disrespected while sharing their story.